 \subsubsection{Feature Extraction}

-Radio features could be extracted by manual feature engineering, or by automatic DL algorithms.
-For manual feature extraction, the amplitude and phase of the received sensing signals are the most common features, because they can characterize the impact of human activity on signal propagation.
-In addition, the time-varying Doppler/micro-Doppler frequency shifts in signal phase, which correspond to the velocities of different components of the human body, are also effective for single-person activity recognition.
-In multi-person scenarios, spatial parameters such as range and angle are often indispensable to separate the signals reflected by different targets, and then, the separated signals can be used to recognize the activity of each person.
-Particularly, when using cloud points data for feature extraction, the intensity of the reflected points and the shape of the point cloud can be adopted to describe diverse human activities.

-Several ML models \cite{chen2021deep} can also be employed to automatically extract HAR related features.
-Early researchers have exploited the combination of convolutions neural network (CNN) with radio-based HAR feature extraction.
-However, the temporal information of human motions gradually vanishes during CNN training, which may seriously degrade the classification performance in the next stage.
-Hence, even with higher computational complexity, the memory-enabled recurrent NNs, such as long short-term memory (LSTM) and gated recurrent unit (GRU), are commonly adopted to extract time-varying HAR-related features, resulting in significantly improved performances \cite{chen2021deep}.
+Radio features may be extracted by manual feature engineering, or by automatic deep learning (DL) algorithms.
+In manual feature engineering, the amplitude and phase of the received sensing signals are commonly used features, because they can characterize the impact of human activity on signal propagation.
+Additionally, the time-varying Doppler/micro-Doppler frequency shifts \cite{9194046} contained in signal phases, which correspond to radial velocities of different components of the human body, are also effective for single-person activity recognition.
+Additionally, in multi-person scenarios, spatial parameters such as the range and angle are indispensable for separating the signals reflected by different targets.
+When using cloud of points for feature extraction, the intensity of the reflected points and the shape of the point cloud can also be adopted for characterizing diverse human activities.
+Again, DL \cite{8067693} constitutes an effective tool for automatically extracting HAR-related features.
+Early research has exploited the combination of convolutional neural networks (CNNs) with radio-based HAR feature extraction.
+However, the temporal information of human motions gradually vanishes during CNN training, which may gravely degrade the classification performance in the next stage.
+Hence, despite their higher computational complexities, the memory-enabled recurrent NNs are routinely adopted for extracting time-varying HAR-related features, resulting in significantly improved performance.